TheSpaceGod/CSU-DARQ-SOFTWARE-REPO/Observer/Readme.txt

-Drone will use the python module pynotify to watch a specified output folder and transmit any observed changes via MQTT to our base station.
+Drone will use the python module watchdog to watch a specified output folder and transmit any observed changes via MQTT to our base station.

-sudo pip install pyinotify
+Watchdog is used because it is OS independent

-Switch over to watchdog to monitor so it is os independent
+To get watchdog, run  sudo pip install watchdog